Vein Disease Treatment in Los Angeles

 A brief ultrasound exam is all that’s needed to find out if you’re a candidate for vein treatment

 Vein disease treatment reliably relieves pain and swelling, and helps the leg heal from venous insufficiency.

 Vein disease treatment usually takes about 45 minutes from start to finish.

 You can return to your normal activities on the same day immediately after your procedure.

 The efficacy of vein disease treatments is supported by several clinical studies and nearly two decades of practice.

 Comprehensive Vascular Care

 Sometimes, varicose veins are part of a bigger vascular problem.
-Our vascular specialists have the expertise to evaluate you for more serious vascular conditions, including deep venous obstruction and peripheral artery disease.
+Our vascular specialists in Los Angeles have the expertise to evaluate you for more serious vascular conditions, including deep venous obstruction and peripheral artery disease.

 Dr. Michael Lalezarian